 - Get a credential evaluation.
 Most universities in the U.S required a credential evaluation of your transcripts and prior foreign degrees.
 What you need to request in most cases is a course-by-course evaluation of all your undergraduate degrees or studies.
 It is also important that you choose a NACES accredited evaluation company such as WES

 - Get your expectations right.
 Once you know which master’s degree you want to study, evaluate the entry requirements and make sure you are admissible in the university.
 Even though many international students want to join the Ivy League (Harvard, Brown, Princeton, Yale, etc.) only a few students meet their admission criteria.
 Fortunately, the U.S. has thousands of universities available to international students offering highly ranked and competitive programs.
 International students’ agencies such as EduBookings.com will only apply to universities that you are admissible to, so you don’t waste any time.

 - Contact an agency.
-Companies such as EduBookings.com will help with the entire admissions process and counsel you on which programs you are admissible to, the right university for your needs and will help you get admitted.
-Agencies like EduBookings.com have agreements with hundreds of top universities in the U.S, allowing us to help you the admission process, directly with the University of your choice.
-This speeds the process tremendously, as oppose as doing it by yourself.
+Companies such as EduBookings.com will help with the entire admissions process and counsel you on which programs you are admissible to, the right university for your needs, and will help you get admitted.
+At EduBookings.com we have agreements with hundreds of top universities in the U.S, allowing us to help you with the admission process, directly with the university of your choice.
+This speeds the process tremendously, as opposed to doing it by yourself.

 - Understand the Visa process.
 Once you get admitted into your master’s degree abroad, you will obtain an I-20 immigration document from the university.
 You will need to request an appointment in your countries’ U.S Embassy and take this I-20 form with you to proves you are admitted to a U.S university.
 You also need to prepare several documents for your interview and they vary depending on the country you are from, so it is always good to get help from a qualified agency.